VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **The American Automobile association was formed in 1905 for the sole purpose of warning motorists of police speed traps**
+- ⚡ Daily fun fact: **Toronto was the first city in the world with a computerized traffic signal system**

 <h3 align="left">Connect with me:</h3>
 <p align="left">